Pervez Musharraf: Kargil Conflict

 The Pakistan Army originally conceived the Kargil plan after the Siachen conflict but the plan was rebuffed repeatedly by senior civilian and military officials.
 Musharraf was a leading strategist behind the Kargil Conflict.
-From March to May 1999, he ordered the secret infiltration of Kashmiri forces in the Kargil district.
+From March to May 1999, he ordered secret infiltration of forces into the Kargil district.
 After India discovered the infiltration, a fierce Indian offensive nearly led to a full-scale war.
-However, Sharif withdrew support of the insurgents in the border conflict in July because of heightened international pressure.
+However, Sharif withdrew support for the insurgents in July because of heightened international pressure.
 Sharif's decision antagonised the Pakistan Army and rumours of a possible coup began emerging soon afterward.
 Sharif and Musharraf dispute on who was responsible for the Kargil conflict and Pakistan's withdrawal.

 This strategic operation met with great hostility in the public circles and wide scale disapproval in the media who roundly criticised this operation.
 Musharraf had severe confrontation and became involved in serious altercations with his senior officers, chief of naval staff Admiral Fasih Bokhari, chief of air staff, Air Chief Marshal PQ Mehdi and senior lieutenant-general Ali Kuli Khan.
-Admiral Bokhari ultimately demanded a full-fledged joint-service court martial against General Musharraf, while on the other hand General Kuli Khan lambasted the war as "a disaster bigger than the East-Pakistan tragedy", adding that the plan was "flawed in terms of its conception, tactical planning and execution" that ended in "sacrificing so many soldiers."
+Admiral Bokhari ultimately demanded a full-fledged joint-service court martial against General Musharraf, while on the other hand General Kuli Khan lambasted the war as "a disaster bigger than the East-Pakistan tragedy", adding that the plan was "flawed in terms of its conception, tactical planning and execution" that ended in "sacrificing so many soldiers".
 Problems with his lifelong friend, chief of air staff air chief marshal Pervez Mehdi also arose when air chief refrained to participate or authorise any air strike to support the elements of army operations in the Kargil region.